 Image size: Images fill the size of the tile, which means you can resize the image by adjusting the tile's size.
 The size of the tile also depends on the screen the dashboard is being viewed on.

-If you want to display status icons on the image, you have to define a scope here.
+If you want to display status icons on the image, you need to define a scope here.
 Scoped resources will appear straight away and can be dragged into position.

 What you want to select What to use as a scope All your Distributed Applications (DAs)

 In the advanced section, use a class of either service (system.service) or user created distributed application